frankcaron/plp/readme.md

-# Multitenant Storefront
+# Points Loyalty Program (Front-End)

-The following codebase provides a simple application which can be used for a multi-tenant, white-label eCommerce storefront.
+The following codebase provides a simple, Heroku-deployable front-end web application which connects to the Points Loyalty Commerce Platform and our own homebrewed loyalty program so that our employees can live in the shoes of our customers.

 # Features

-* Multi-tenant template loading (based on sub-directory)
-	* Modular template structure
-	* Inheritance and per-tenant, per-module template overrides
-	* CSS override
-* Template-agnostic language support
-	* CSV with key-value pairs representing all the language found in the templates
+* Log in with Google ID (Points employees only)
-	* Inheritance and per-tenant overrides
+* View your balance and leaderboard position
-* Tenant-specific app credential mapping (for interaction with external APIs)
+* Gift points to hard-working fellow employees as a means of recognition

 # Installation